Discover the Fantastic World of El Jardín De Peter

 El Jardín de Peter is a fascinating place close to Valencia, Spain.
 Imagine a world of quirky sculptures and unusual houses surrounded by beautiful nature.
 Keep reading to learn more about this place and how to visit it.

 This page contains affiliate links.
-If you buy through these links I may receive a small commission, at no additional cost to you.
-I only recommend products or services I tried and/or find useful and reliable.
+If you buy through these links, I may receive a small commission, at no additional cost to you.
+I only recommend products or services I have tried and/or find useful and reliable.

 I want to tell you about a place that is truly off the beaten path.
 Somewhere outside Valencia, Spain, there is a little magical garden full of quirky creations all made by one man, Peter.
-The place is aptly named El Jardín de Peter (or El Jardì de Peter in Valencian), and its near the village of Puebla de Benifasar.
+The place is aptly named El Jardín de Peter (or El Jardì de Peter in Valencian), and it’s near the village of Puebla de Benifasar.

-I only heard about this place thanks to my cousin, who lives near Castellon de la Plana and whom I visit regularly.
+I only heard about this place thanks to my cousin, who lives near Castellón de la Plana and whom I visit regularly.
 In fact, that’s how I got to see several amazing places in this area that I will talk about in future posts.
 But for now, let’s talk about Peter’s Garden or El Jardín de Peter.

-Who Created El Jardín de Peter
+Who created El Jardín de Peter

-Exploring El Jardín de Peter is a bit like falling through a rabbit hole and ending up in Wonderland.
+Exploring El Jardín de Peter is like falling through a rabbit hole and ending up in Wonderland.
 The place is a world where creativity knows no rules and imagination takes over.
 And as soon as you step inside, you can see Peter has a vivid imagination.

 In 1991, Peter started working on a sculpture garden, and more than 30 years later, he is still creating amazing sculptures.
 Peter Buch defines himself as an Art Brut artist (also known as Outsider Art), a term that refers to self-taught, social outsiders who don’t follow any art form or trend.